duongvuhyperx/CAN-Autoware/README.md

 # CAN-Autoware
-Base test file for making universal Autoware Control to Individual CAN
+Open-Source Base test file for making universal Autoware Control to Individual CAN